 3. Gravity Waves

 The gravity waves influence a lot of objects present on the earth’s surface.
-They help to hold the objects in place and they are also responsible for the fall of the objects towards the ground.
+They help to hold the objects in place, and they are also responsible for the fall of the objects towards the ground.
 The gravity waves also occur within liquids and on the surface of fluids.
-The best example of gravity waves influencing the liquids can be seen in the waves formed in the sea or the ocean.
+The best example of gravity waves is the waves formed in the seas or oceans.

 4. Wind Waves